 Open science essentials in 2 minutes, part 4

 Before a research article is published in a journal you can make it freely available for anyone to read.
-You could do this on your own website, but you can also do it on a preprint server, such as psyarxiv.com, where other researchers also share their preprints, which is supported by the OSF so will be around for a while, and which allows you to find others’ research easily.
+You could do this on your own website, but you can also do it on a preprint server, such as psyarxiv.com, where other researchers also share their preprints.
+Psyarxiv allows others to find your research easily, and is supported by the OSF, which means it has the support to hold your papers for the long term.

 Preprints also mean that work can be reviewed (and errors-caught) before final publication.